MerosCrypto/Meros/docs/Protocol/Consensus.md

 ### Violations in Meros

-- Meros's Merit Holder's Merkle trees are created using the hash of the Entry verified in the Verification (the only supported Element).
+- Meros's Merit Holder's Merkle trees are created using the hash of the Transaction verified in the Verification (the only supported Element).
 - Meros counts Verifications which were never archived.
 - Meros doesn't support defaulting.
 - Meros doesn't support Verifications with 'invalid' hashes.